-Investment fees are charged directly to the fund as part of management expenses and are not included in, or netted off from, the reported return on investments.
-Where fees are netted off returns by investment managers, these expenses are grossed up to increase the income receivable.
+Dinvestment fees are charged directly to

+the fund as part of management expenses

+and are not included in, or netted off from,

+The reported return on investments.
+Where

+These are netted off returns by investment

+managers, these expenses are grossed up

+to increase the income receivable.